Systems Portfolio 2011

 Category 6 : Supporting Institutional Operations

-Category Six addresses the support processes that help provide an environment in which learning can thrive.
-It examines processes and systems related to: student support, administrative support, identification of needs, and contribution to student learning and accomplishing other distinctive objectives, day-to-day operations, and use of data.
+- Examines processes and systems related to: student support, administrative support, identification of needs, contribution to student learning and accomplishing other distinctive objectives, day-to-day operations and use of data.

 Category 7 : Measuring Effectiveness

-Category Seven examines how the organization collects, analyzes, and uses information to manage itself and to drive performance improvement.
-It examines processes and systems related to: collection, storage, management, and use of information and data at the institutional and departmental/unit levels.
+- Examines processes and systems related to: collection, storage, management and use of information and data at the institutional and departmental/unit levels.

 Category 8 : Planning Continuous Improvement

-Category Eight examines the planning processes and how strategies and action plans are helping achieve the mission and vision.
-It examines processes and systems related to: institutional vision, planning strategies and action plans, coordination and alignment of strategies and action plans, measures and performance projections, resource needs, faculty, staff, and administrator capabilities.
+- Examines processes and systems related to: institutional vision, planning strategies and action plans, coordination and alignment of strategies and action plans, measures and performance projections, resource needs, faculty, staff and administrator capabilities.

 Category 9 : Building Collaborative Relationships

-Category Nine examines the organization's relationships-current and potential-to analyze how they contribute to accomplishing the mission.
-It examines processes and systems related to: identification of key internal and external collaborative relationships, alignment of key collaborative relationships, relationship creation, prioritization, and building, and needs identification.
+- Examines processes and systems related to: identification of key internal and external collaborative relationships, alignment of key collaborative relationships, relationship creation, prioritization, building and needs identification.

 - Northwood Strategic Planning Process